-If the encampment arrives at the weekend or overnight the Council's out of hours' operative will take details and email the PSE Team inbox.
-They will also advise the on-call Community Protection Officer.
+If the encampment arrives at the weekend or overnight the Council's out of hours' operative will take details and email the PSE Team and the Waste and Environment inbox.
+They will also advise the on-call Community protection Officer.

-Monitoring will be conducted but the formal process to recover possession will not commence until the start of the working week.
+Monitoring will be conducted and the Waste and Environment Team will commence daily visits but the formal process to recover possession will not commence until the start of the working week.